BriansIDP/Crowdsourcing/README.md

 ```
 ./eval.sh
 ```
-There are loads of local directories - please change to your local ones.
+There are some local directories - please change to your local ones.